 Because the way he's talking suggests that Ukraine has some kind of military advantage we're not aware of.

-Do you remember what I've been telling you that this will very rapidly turn into an all-robot war?
+That this will very rapidly turn into an all-robot war.

-It could be that some massively well capable set of robots and drones is heading toward the front line, and some of it's already arrived.
+If you ask me what could possibly be what Trump is referring to, it could be that some massively well-capable set of robots and drones is heading toward the front line, and some of it's already arrived.

-So it could be that you're going to see a robot drone war really fast, and it's going to be massive, and it's going to be in the front lines.
+So it could be that you're going to see a robot-drone war really fast, and it's going to be massive, and it's going to be in the front lines.

 So that's what I was expecting.